 .
 And grandparents and adult relatives appreciate cards and gifts made by hand as well.

-Recyling is good for the environment but it doesn’t put cash in your pocket, right?
-Wrong.
+Recycling is good for the environment but it also can put some cash back in your pocket.
 Reusing items around the house will mean spending less on new items.
 So get creative with your trash

 .
 Turn you brown paper bags into an artist’s canvas or your buttons into bouquets.
 Recycle old crayons

 into colorful new ones.
-And this not only saves you money, these are also good activities for kids.
+And this not only saves you money but keeps kids actively engaged.